robenkleene/robenkleene.github.io/_drafts/2019-11-23-the-touch-bar.md

 categories: macOS, MacBook, Desktop
 ---

 The [new 16" MacBook Pro](https://www.apple.com/newsroom/2019/11/apple-introduces-16-inch-macbook-pro-the-worlds-best-pro-notebook/) still has a Touch Bar, but it now has a physical Esc key.
-I think this will quell most of the complaints about the Touch Bar, the touch button made a particularly lousy Esc replacement for a couple reasons:
+I think this will quell most of the complaints about the Touch Bar, the touch Esc button was a particularly lousy replacement for a couple of reasons:

 1. Esc is a commonly used key, especially for dismissing dialogs.
-2. With a physical key, it's easy to type without looking at the keyboard because it's in the upper left corner.
+2. As a physical key, Esc is easy to type without looking because it's in the upper left corner.

 The remaining keys in the function row are also commonly used, but they were never easy to type without looking: Brightness, Mission Control, Launchpad, rewind, play/pause, fast forward, mute, and volume.
 For those keys the Touch Bar feels like a wash: The physical keys were slightly easier to type, but the Touch Bar is significantly cooler.
-So with the physical Esc key, I suspect the complaints will die down, but that leaves the question of why isn't the Touch Bar a better replacement for the remaining keys?
+So with the physical Esc key, I suspect the complaints will die down, but why wasn't the Touch Bar more successful?

 ## Buttons